Joey Logano: Other media appearances

 During its 2011 season, Logano and Trevor Bayne were on a live portion of American Idol.
 In 2013, Logano guest-starred on a season two episode of Disney XD's Lab Rats.

 Logano appeared on an episode of the American reality television series Pawn Stars where he inspected a Mustang GT alongside Rick Harrison.

 Logano, along with Penske teammate Brad Keselowski, appeared in the movie Sharknado 3: Oh Hell No!.
 He also had a cameo appearance as a security guard in the 2017 film Logan Lucky.

 In October 2015, he appeared on 60 Minutes alongside a Make-A-Wish Child who wanted to meet him, Gavin Grubbs.
 The two speak about the Make-A-Wish Foundation's granting of Gavin's wish.

 In 2016, Logano was a Fox NASCAR guest analyst for the Xfinity Series races at Phoenix and Richmond.
 A year later, Logano was a color commentator for the Fox broadcast of the Xfinity race at Pocono.
 Part of a Cup drivers-only coverage, he worked alongside Kevin Harvick and Clint Bowyer in the broadcast booth.

-In 2024, Logano commentated alongside fellow Cup Series driver Daniel Suárez at the Xfinity Series race at Phoenix on the FOX broadcast.
+In 2024, Logano commented alongside fellow Cup Series driver Daniel Suárez at the Xfinity Series race at Phoenix on the FOX broadcast.

 On April 30, 2019, Logano was invited to the White House in Washington D.C. by U.S. President Donald Trump.